 The Australian Solo 24 Hour Championships have been held for the last few Easters at the Majura pine forest, which happily are my favourite trails and training ground.
-In another happy coincidence, the race fell the weekend after the first term of uni finished.
-These propitious factors made it ideal for a first time attempt.
+In another happy coincidence, the race fell the weeken

 Notably, I was determined from the outset to ride single speed.
 There's a simplicity and purity in the single speed much raved about - certainly, the feeling of perfect power transfer hour after hour helped considerably.
 It does make the climbs harder in some regards, but it's one less exigency in the race.